 One needn't be an acknowledged bodhisattva to recognize suffering.
 As an Alaska State Trooper Investigator, my clients were the victims of horrific crimes.
 Child sexual abuse.
 Serious physical abuse.
 Sexual assault.
 My law enforcement, legal, and therapist colleagues and I did what we could, but the criminal justice system exists primarily to punish the offender.
 Although we founded and implemented the first Alaskan survivor-supportive Sexual Assault Response Team (SART), many of our clients still felt unsafe, insecure, shattered, and the limited amount of talk therapy some were fortunate enough to receive often wasn't enough.
 It was frustrating, often disheartening, work.

 I left the Troopers in 1997 and went traveling, processing my own traumas.
 Some of the tools I learned and still use today are reiki, cranio-sacral therapy (CST), Physio-Spiritual Etheric Bodywork (PSEB), and massage.
 I settled in Key West in 2000, and became a full-time bodywork therapist.
 It was there in 2006 that I met my Buddhist teacher Lama Tsultrim Allione and began a regular meditation practice.
 I also practice with Choying Khandro of Dakinis Whisper.

-After moving to the Triangle area (Raleigh, Durham, and Chapel Hill) in North Carolina in 2013, I realized that I still had this vision: to offer additional and/or alternative methods of clearing trauma to persons motivated to change.
-With that in mind, in 2015 I began a three-year program of study and practice in the US and Japan to become a Somatic Experiencing Practitioner (SEP™) studies in the US and Japan.
+After moving to the Triangle area in North Carolina in 2013, I realized that I still had this vision: to offer additional and/or alternative methods of clearing trauma to persons motivated to change.
+With that in mind, I opened Bodhisattva Bodywork in Chapel Hill, and began my Somatic Experiencing Practitioner (SEP™) studies in the US and Japan.
 I continue to learn via numerous post-advanced SE™ trainings (Steve Terrell's TEB, Raja Selvam's ISP, Dave Berger’s BASE, etc.).